ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/comments.rst

 Comments
 --------

-ZScript supports both styles of commenting from C++.
-Anything inside a comment is mostly ignored by the compiler.
+Anything inside a comment is ignored by the compiler.
+There are two styles of comment in ZScript:

-Anywhere (outside of other comments) that `//` appears, everything on the rest of that line is considered a "line comment".

-Anywhere (outside of other comments) that `/*` appears, a "block comment" starts, continuing until the next :zs_cmnt:`*/` is encountered.
+* Line comments - Every on a line after `//`
+* Block comments - Every between `/*` and :zs_cmnt:`*/`, including across multiple lines

+For example:

 .. zscript::